p-chung/dem_networks/README.md

 ![translation](translation.png)

 # Data
-There are two RData files included here:
+There are two RData files included in the data.zip archive:

 1. black_2000.RData
 2. white_2000.RData

 These are the raw outputs from the SOCSIM microsimulator for black and white populations with demographic inputs for the year 2000.
-These RData objects contain a list of ??? datasets (one for each replicate simulation run).
+These RData objects contain a list of five datasets (one for each replicate simulation run).
 Each dataset contains information on the following characteristics of each simulated individual:

 | Variable Name   | Description               |
 | --------------- | -----------               |